 Based on how much you plan to borrow or earn, build a budget and stick to it.
 This will pay off for the rest of your life.

 If you borrow money, know that it doesn’t spend the same way as cash.
 Interest works in your favor when any money sits in a savings account, but the situation reverses once you borrow funds.

 For example, let’s say you spend $20 each week splitting pizzas with friends and will be using your loan funds to pay for your share.

 Over the typical 30-week academic year, that’s a $600 total cost.
 If you kept consistent, you could graduate with $2,400 spent on that weekly pizza fix and hopefully a T-shirt for your loyalty.

 Except, those pizzas don’t really cost $2,400 – not after the interest.
-If we assume a 5% annual interest rate, no deferment and a 10-year repayment window, you’re paying $25 more each month.
+If we assume this loan had a 5% annual interest rate and a standard 10-year repayment window, you’re paying $25 more each month.

 By the time you’re through, borrowing $2,400 on pizza will cost $3,055.
 Once you understand how interest works, knowing the true cost of your purchases will help you make good decisions with your loan dollars.

 |Actual cost of pizza w/interest (assumes 5% annual rate;10-year repayment)||$3,055|

 Commerce Bank offers the Your Future Education Loan® to help you bridge a gap in your college funding.
 For parents and loved ones, the Their Future Education Loan allows others to help finance your student expenses.
 Have questions?
 Give us a call at (800) 666-3910 or email firstname.lastname@example.org.